This article was updated by the Great British Mag content team on 12 January 2021.

-If you are going to be studying in the UK for over six months then you should be entitled to full or partial use of all NHS facilities, although you will have to pay a surcharge of £150 for every 12 months of your studies if you are a student coming from outside the EU.
+If you are going to be studying in the UK for over six months then you should be entitled to full or partial use of all NHS facilities, although you will have to pay a surcharge for every 12 months of your studies.

-If you’re staying in Scotland, you can make use of the NHS for free regardless of the length of your stay.
-In Northern Ireland the service is pretty much the same, except that they offer social care too, which is help and support for people who require physical or practical help.
+If you’re studying in Scotland, you can make use of the NHS for free, regardless of the length of your stay.
+In Northern Ireland, the service is pretty much the same, except that they offer social care too, which is help and support for people who require physical or practical help.

-You will have to pay £9.65 (the price is reviewed yearly) for any medicine the doctor prescribes in England however prescriptions are currently free in Wales, Scotland and Northern Ireland.
+You will have to pay £9.15 (the price is reviewed yearly) for any medicine the doctor prescribes in England, however prescriptions are currently free in Wales, Scotland and Northern Ireland.
 Contraception is free for everyone regardless of where you live.